cdapio/cdap/cdap-docs/users-manual/source/etl/creating.rst

 from "message" to "tweet".
 Stream Sink needs a data field property that it will use as the content for the data to be written.
 The instances property is set to 1 and thus it will launch a thread or a yarn container (depending on the runtime).
 The number of instances of a Realtime Adapter cannot be changed during runtime.

+(It's explained below how to find out which properties a plugin requires.)

 .. highlight:: console